No Fees! Free Delivery! 100% Guaranteed!

 |4/05||12:00 PM||Seattle Sounders FC|

 In a short span of time the Portland Timbers have grown into a prominent soccer club and set the standards for how an MLS stadium should look.
-Jeld-Wen Field, home to the Portland Timbers was originally known as PGE Park and the Civic Stadium; which housed minor league baseball and college and semi pro football.
+Providence Park, home to the Portland Timbers was formerly known as PGE Park, Civic Stadium, and Jeld-Wen Field; which housed minor league baseball and college and semi pro football.
 In 2009, the City of Portland was at a crossroads of what the next major landmark and attraction would bring; A new baseball field?
 Possibly a casino?
 Thankfully Merit Paulson owner of the minor league baseball team at the time stepped in the mix and brought an MLS (Major League Soccer) franchise to The Rose City.

 The stadium was first used for Major League Soccer for The Portland Timbers on April 14, 2011.
 Now, the stadium is referred to as the House of Pane and has recently become home for Portland’s new NWSL (National Women’s Soccer League) The Portland Thorns.